koenrane/KR-new-site/content/date-me.md

 Design & art
 : I designed [this website](/), for example!
 : While I don't draw anymore, I've really gone through phases here!
-For example, in order to communicate research insights which were very dear to me, I wrote and illustrated a series of blog posts called [[Reframing Impact]]:
+For example, in order to communicate research insights which were very dear to me, I wrote and illustrated a series of blog posts called [Reframing Impact](/reframing-impact):
 : ![The title card for the series.
 A cute robot plays around with blocks.](https://assets.turntrout.com/Attachments/reframingImpact.avif)
 : ![A recreation of the iconic](https://assets.turntrout.com/Attachments/balrog.avif)
 : ![I hand-illustrated Bag End from the Shire, with the help of a reference.](https://assets.turntrout.com/Attachments/hobbitImpactHouse.avif)